churchlab/millstone/README.md

 2. Install nginx if it's not already installed (use brew on Mac OSX) and copy or symlink the config file to nginx sites-enabled dir.

+   NOTE: This might be different for different OSX versions, and you might need to additionally modify `/usr/local/etc/nginx/nginx.conf`, since in 1.4.2 on OSX 10.6.8, it thinks `/usr/local/etc/nginx/sites-enabled` is a directory, not a file.

    Unix:

         $ ln -s config/jbrowse.local.nginx /etc/nginx/sites-enabled